Is ChatGPT Plus Worth It in 2026? (Free vs Paid Honest Review)

 • Need research with cited sources — Perplexity Pro is purpose-built for this use case

-• Have only been using ChatGPT for a few weeks — build your workflow on the free plan first, then upgrade when you hit real limits
+• Have only been using ChatGPT for a few weeks — build your workflow on the free plan first

 How to Get the Most Out of ChatGPT Plus